-- HWLoop start, end and setup instructions addresses must be 32-bit aligned (short or long commands). - Start and End addresses of an HWLoop body must be 32-bit aligned. - End Address must be strictly greater than Start Address. - End address of an HWLoop must point to the instruction just after the last one of the HWLoop body. - HWLoop body must contain at least 3 instructions. - When both loops are nested, the End address of the outermost HWLoop (must be #1) must be at least 2 instructions further than the End address of the innermost HWLoop (must be #0), i.e. HWLoop[1].endaddress >= HWLoop[0].endaddress + 8. - HWLoop must always be entered from its start location (no branch/jump to a location inside a HWLoop body). - No HWLoop #0 (resp. #1) CSR should be modified inside the HWLoop #0 (resp. #1) body. - No Compressed instructions (RVC) allowed in the HWLoop body. - No jump or branch instructions allowed in the HWLoop body.
+- HWLoop start, end and setup instructions addresses must be 32-bit aligned (short or long commands). - Start and End addresses of an HWLoop body must be 32-bit aligned. - End Address must be strictly greater than Start Address. - End address of an HWLoop must point to the instruction just after the last one of the HWLoop body. - HWLoop body must contain at least 3 instructions. - When both loops are nested, the End address of the outermost HWLoop (must be #1) must be at least 2 instructions further than the End address of the innermost HWLoop (must be #0), i.e. HWLoop[1].endaddress >= HWLoop[0].endaddress + 8.
+Remark: To avoid to add 2 NOPs in case nothing can be put there by the compiler, lpcount setting of the the inner loop could be moved after it without forgetting to add the same in the preamble before the outer loop start address. - HWLoop must always be entered from its start location (no branch/jump to a location inside a HWLoop body).

-- No memory ordering instructions (fence, fence.i) allowed in the HWLoop body. - No privileged instructions (mret, dret, ecall, wfi) allowed in the HWLoop body, except for ebreak.
+- No HWLoop #0 (resp. #1) CSR should be modified inside the HWLoop #0 (resp. #1) body. - No Compressed instructions (RVC) allowed in the HWLoop body. - No jump or branch instructions allowed in the HWLoop body. - No memory ordering instructions (fence, fence.i) allowed in the HWLoop body. - No privileged instructions (mret, dret, wfi) allowed in the HWLoop body, except for ebreak and ecall.